Urnes stavkyrkje

 “This is actually the 4th church built on this spot.
 The first was built around the year 900, even though Norway isn’t considered to be a Christian country until about the year 1000.
 In 900 this area was more populated because there were many people traveling by water: The fjord was basically the main road.
 So, Christianity arrived here relatively early and the first church was built.”

-“But there was a problem with the first church: It was constructed with wooden columns that went right into the earth, so the wood would rot very quickly.
-It wan’t very long before they had to build a second church here, and the second church had the same problem.
+“But there was a problem with the first church: It was constructed with wooden columns that went right into the earth, and the wood rotted very quickly.
+It wasn’t very long before they had to build a second church here, and the second church had the same problem.
 By the time that one rotted, they improved their technique and laid a foundation of stones, then built the third church on top, which kept the wood dry.
 That one lasted much longer.
 All of the wood is pine.”

 Carved panels on the northern wall, re-used from the temple.
 Note the old doorway.